Godfather's Pizza: Locations

 Godfather's operates its standalone stores mostly in its traditional stronghold area of the Midwestern United States, particularly Nebraska, Iowa, Minnesota, and South Dakota.
-According to the company's official website, as of August 2016, the chain had 453 locations in the U.S. Godfather's Pizza also operates express locations inside some Speedway locations, as well as most Minit Mart locations in Kentucky and northern Tennessee, as of 2007.
+According to the company's official website in August 2016, the chain had 453 locations in the U.S. Godfather's Pizza also operates express locations inside some Speedway locations, as well as most Minit Mart locations in Kentucky and northern Tennessee, as of 2007.
+The express program began in 1990 and its success led to the start of a To Go program in 2018, by which licensed retailers sell 7-inch reheated pre-topped frozen pizzas.
+In 2024, Alta Convenience began selling to-go Godfather's Pizza at 21 of its convenience stores across several states including Colorado, Wyoming and Kansas.
+As of February 2024, Godfather's had 583 franchised and over 1,600 licensed locations.

 Spokesman

 Godfather's Pizza is known for its commercials featuring "The Godfather", whose likeness is a parody of Don Fanucci, from the 1974 film The Godfather Part II, though some sources compare the role to that of Don Vito Corleone of 1972's The Godfather.
-"The Godfather" has been played by two Omaha actors, the first being J. William Koll, who typically wore a white fedora hat, a pin stripe suit, and a flower on his jacket.
+"The Godfather" has been played by two Omaha actors, the first being J. William Koll, who typically wore a white fedora hat, a pinstripe suit, and a flower on his jacket.
 Dale O'Brien, a professional actor since 1975, has been the Godfather's Pizza spokesman since about 2000, often using the phrase "do it!" and slogan "a pizza you can't refuse".